CPT275: CPT Senior Project

 This web site is intended for the exclusive use of students in this class.
 The purpose of this site is to provide copies of study materials and other resources that will help in the successful completion of this course.
 Students are encouraged to visit this site regularly and take advantage of these resources.

 CPT275: Computer Technology Senior Project is the capstone course for the Computer Programming and Network Systems Administrations students graduating with an Associate of Applied Science Degree in Computer Technology from Greenville Tech.
-Beginning in the Fall 2014 semester, CPT275 also includes all of the components of IST260 (previous capstone course for Network Systems Administration students) which has been suspended by the college administration.

 So what is a "capstone course"?